 Seven weeks.
-That’s the short amount of time in which Tesla accepted Bitcoin (BTC) as a payment method.
-Recently, in an announcement that nobody expected, Elon Musk (Tesla CEO) declared that his company will stop accepting the first cryptocurrency due to environmental concerns.
+That’s the short amount of time in which Tesla accepted Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders...
+(An abbreviation for Bitcoin.) as a payment method.
+Recently, in an announcement that nobody expected, Elon Musk (Tesla CEO) declared that his company will stop accepting the first A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More due to environmental concerns.
 This would be because of the amount of energy consumed to secure the Bitcoin network.

 To strengthen his argument, Musk quoted the Cambridge Bitcoin Electricity Consumption (CBEI).
 According to this chart, Bitcoin is consuming around 148 TWh annually, which is more than Sweden, Ukraine, or the Netherlands.